 The LMF returns the requested information towards the AMF.
 The message Nlmf_Location_DetermineLocation Response might be reused.

-The AMF returns the requested label to the NG-RAN node in a POSITIONING INFORMATION RESPONSE message.
-The AMF may returns instead a failure message with appropriate cause value if the procedure does not succeed.
+The AMF returns the requested label(s) to the NG-RAN node in a POSITIONING INFORMATION RESPONSE message.
+The AMF may return instead a failure message with appropriate cause value if the procedure does not succeed.

 The gNB combines the received label with the TRP measurements to form the data needed.